 - 5.4.33 Limited change is occurring within the countryside apart from the construction of HS2 which is being constructed around 5km southwest of the Site.
 Currently HS2 construction activities are a significant feature of the landscape (but not intervisible with the Site) although once complete the mitigation associated with HS2 will ensure that it will not be a prominent feature of the landscape.
 The East Claydon Substation is attracting electrical infrastructure around it, as evidenced by the consented solar farm and this application.
 It is part of a nationwide trend of increased electrical infrastructure aggregating around large substations.
-It is likely that the East Claydon Substation will be expanded although no details are currently available. - 5.4.34 Minor infilling is occurring within the surrounding towns and villages but is likely to remain limited as the main urban expansion in the region is taking place in Milton Keynes, Buckingham and Bicester.
+The Rosefield Solar Farm is an extensive proposal in the early stages of consultation and so there is insufficient detail to consider its potential cumulative effect as part of this planning application. - 5.4.34 Minor infilling is occurring within the surrounding towns and villages but is likely to remain limited as the main urban expansion in the region is taking place in Milton Keynes, Buckingham and Bicester.